gvwilson/thirdbit/src/fiction/in-heck/index.md

 When Gumption slapped at a mosquito,
 Dockety clacked one of its manipulators.
 After that,
-the young goat suffered the mosquitoes in silence.
+the young goat suffered their bites in silence.

-The air grew more humid as the shadows started to lengthen.
+The air grew more humid as the shadows lengthened.
 Gumption didn't realize his eyelids were drooping until they snapped open when something scuttled out of the undergrowth and froze a few steps away from him.
 *Well hello there,* he thought.
-The flat, square bot looked like the one Maddy had met in Patient's bunker, but had crab legs instead of wheels.
+The flat, square bot looked like the little cleaning bot that Maddy had met in Patient's bunker, but had crab legs instead of wheels.

 The little bot clicked its forelegs together in a rapid staccato pattern,